ministryofjustice/laa-data-claims-event-service/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] There are no conflicts with the target branch.
 - [ ] There are no whitespace-only changes.
 - [ ] There are no unexpected changes.
-- [ ] The build pipeline is passing
+- [ ] The build pipeline is passing.